joshiggins/joshiggins.github.io/_posts/2017-08-11-nat-in-3-steps-that-you-always-forget.md

 to always allow IP forwarding when the system reboots.

 Then, create a script to apply your IP tables rules.
 Most distributions allow you to put commands in `/etc/rc.local` that will be executed on boot.
+Some distributions have their own methods to save iptables rules, but some don't.
+Creating a script is guaranteed to work for anyone *(no guarantee of any kind is expressed or implied)*.

-Add something like
+Add something like this to `/etc/rc.local` or a new script.

 ```
 INTNET="eth1"